sam5658/DeepLense/README.md

 This is my repository for the solution to the evaluation tasks in the form of notebooks.

-**I'm interested in both Regression project and extending the deeplens pipline but I would love to take any project as you see fit, I've used pytorch in all the evaluation tests**

 ## trained model Weights can be accessed from here